-In this way, the "Type B Account" holders do not need to work out separate arrangements for apportioning the "gate-fee" with the "Type A Account" holders.
-This arrangement may also reduce the problems of fee splitting, cash flow and bad debts arising from the "gate-fee" advance payment by the "Type A Account" holders.
+In this way, the "Type B Account" holders do not need to separately verify the relevant "gatefee" amount with the "Type A Account" holders and arrange for subsequent reimbursement.
+This arrangement may also reduce the cash flow and bad debt problems which the "Type A Account" holders would otherwise face as they have to pay the "gate fee" in advance.